La Joya Silver (Cu-Au) Project

 Ongoing work includes additional trenching and sampling (Photos 4 and 5) to further expose, sample, and interpret the Central Dyke mineralization with the aim of refining and defining potential drill targets.

 We are very pleased with the La Joya target development work and particularly the stellar sampling results that have now delineated the Central Dyke Zone over a strike length of 770 metres," said Michael Romanik, president of Silver Dollar.
-"Notably, sample 161 from the Hueco Grande working returned our highest grade to date on the Property at 152.07 ounces per tonne silver equivalent."
+"Notably, sample 161 from the Hueco Grande working returned our highest grade to date on the Property at 123.93 ounces per ton silver."

 Silver Dollar owns a 100% interest in the La Joya property subject to a 2% net smelter returns royalty on all minerals produced from the Property.